There are many pumpkin parts. You may be surprised at just how many.

 Seed Coat – also called “seed jacket” or “seed shell”.
 It is the outer layer of the seed.
 Nature provides this coat, to protect the nut or “seed germ” inside, that will eventually emerge into a new plant.

-Nut – The nut, technically called “germ”, is located inside the seed shell It eventually develops into a new pumpkin plant.
+Nut – The nut, technically called “germ”, is inside the seed shell.
+It eventually develops into a new pumpkin plant.
 When you plant a seed and water it, moisture penetrates through the seed coat.
-Moisture and warmth triggers the new pumpkin seedling to eventually grow.
+Moisture and warmth trigger the new pumpkin seedling to eventually grow.

 TGN’s Pumpkin and Garden Recipes – You grew them.
 Now cook and bake them.